saqibali-2k/ChessAI/README.md

 3. Run `pip3 install -r requirements.txt`
 4. Run `training_pipline.py`

 By default, one core on your PC is left free.
+Change this in training_pipline.py by changing constant CPU_COUNT